Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/transform/mirror.rst

    | Menu:     :menuselection:`Mesh --> Mirror --> Desired Axis`
    | Hotkey:   :kbd:`Ctrl-M`

-The mirror tool mirrors a selection across a selected axis.
+The Mirror tool mirrors a selection across a selected axis.

-The mirror tool in *Edit Mode* is similar to :doc:`Mirroring in Object Mode </editors/3dview/object/editing/transform/mirror>`.
+The Mirror tool in *Edit Mode* is similar to :doc:`Mirroring in Object Mode </editors/3dview/object/editing/transform/mirror>`.
 It is exactly equivalent to scaling by -1 vertices, edges or faces around one chosen pivot point and in the direction of one chosen axis, only it is faster/handier.